 To date, 1,367,247 recoveries have been recorded, at a recovery rate of 92.7%.”

 This morning, when we headed to the Bush Centre for meat and biltong (delicious South African jerky), we noticed how few people were socially distancing and wearing masks.
 I still don’t understand why people don’t take this virus seriously when there have been several deaths here in the park over the past few weeks.
 I was wearing a face mask, face shield, and rubber gloves (which I only use for one wearing before tossing them).

 As more and more cases come to the forefront, we find ourselves, back into a semi-state of isolation, even here in the bush with relatively few people around us.
 Nowhere in the world is exempt, including Antarctica, which we visited in 2018 and now has had several cases of Covid-19.

-The more we discuss our visa options, the more convinced we’ve become that we need to apply for visa extensions as opposed to flying to another country, through multiple airports and crowded spaces.
-Our best bet is to stay put, continuing to exercise the utmost of caution, avoiding restaurants and any potential public gatherings.
+The more we discuss our visa options, the more convinced we’ve become that we need to apply for visa extensions instead of flying to another country through multiple airports and crowded spaces.
+Our best bet is to stay put, continuing to exercise the utmost caution, avoiding restaurants and any potential public gatherings.
 Who knows when any of us can relax and fully enjoy life once again?

 Photo from one year ago today, February 11, 2020:

-One year ago on this date, my laptop crashed and we weren’t able to prepare a post or upload photos.
-One February 12, 2020, we were able to post so please check back tomorrow for the year-ago photo.
+One year ago, on this date, my laptop crashed, and we weren’t able to prepare a post or upload photos.
+We were able to post on February 12, 2020, so please check back tomorrow for the year-ago picture.